matter-labs/zksync-lite-docs/docs/api/sdk/js/nfts.md

 # NFTs

-NFTs are currently in testnet on the Ropsten and Rinkeby zkSync networks.
 This API reference provides descriptions for all functions regarding NFTs in zkSync 1.x.
 It is recommended that you begin with our [NFT tutorial](https://zksync.io/dev/nfts/) and come back here to reference specific functions.

 - [Connecting to Rinkeby testnet](#connect-to-the-rinkeby-testnet)
 - [Mint NFT](#mint-nft)